Preface

 Other less impactful considerations are the significantly larger file size of PDF documents compared to HTML, and the security concern of attaching documents to emails — particularly forms — that could contain unencrypted personal information.

-The option to convert, export, or print to PDF is baked into most word processors and most office applications, allowing users to quickly and painlessly generate pristine-looking documents.
+Primarily because they're easy to generate.
+The option to convert, export, or print to PDF is baked into most office applications and allow the user to quickly and painlessly generate pristine-looking documents.
+It's significantly easier to generate a PDF for the web than it is to code the document in HTML and CSS.

+They also provide a sense of security.
 Given how difficult it can be to modify a PDF and that doing so requires specialized software, there's a general sense of security that comes with the format.
 Many seem to be believe that once a PDF is exported, it cannot be modified and is therefore safer than other formats.

 When to use a PDF

-You should not be using a PDF to disseminate information.
+In short, you should not be using a PDF to disseminate information.
 Consider producing your documents in HTML, which is far more user friendly, lightweight, and is fully compatible with assistive tools.
 If offline portability is a factor, consider an epub — essentially an HTML package — as an alternative to PDF.